gaehlerm/SoftwareEngineering/README.md

 	initial_speed = 0
 	return Car(engine, wheels, board_electronics, initial_speed)

-def test_car_accelerates_if_speed_bar_is_pushed():
+def test_car_accelerates_if_gas_pedal_is_pushed():
 	car = create_standing_car()
-	car.push_speed_bar()
+	car.push_gas_pedal()
 	assert car.speed == 1
 ```

 Now the test case looks much better.
 There is only one line for the setup, one line for the action we want to test and one line for the assertion.
-Of course we could also create the `car` object in a single line using keyword arguments, but this is not the point here.
+Of course we could also create the `car` object in a single line, but this is not the point here.
 The point is that the test case is much easier to read and understand.

 The helper function can probably also be used in other test cases, reducing the total amount of code needed and possibly removing some duplication.